YadavPooja15/Store-Sales-Analyst/README.md

 # Store-Sales-Analyst
 Objective-
 Store Want To Create An Annual sales report for 2020.
-That, store can understand their customers and grow more sales in 2023.
+So That, store can understand their customers and grow more sales in 2023.

 Sample Insides:
 - Women are more likely to buy compared to men